 - Canada is a safe country to travel with kids.

 - Decide on the route you would like to take and adapt it to make it fun for the children as well.

 - Don’t plan your trip just around your children; you’re the one paying for the trip.

-- Travelling with kids doesn’t have to be expensive.
+- Travel Canada with kids doesn’t have to be expensive.
 You need to feed your family at home too, hit the markets on the way and live healthy.

 - Best regions for kids are not the cities; cities are similar all over the world.
 Plan to experience Canada’s big outdoor and give your children education for life, make this a priority.

 - Make a choice what transportation you want to use.
 An RV or camper give you comfort but limits you in heading to off-road places.

 - RV’s use lots of gasoline and staying at campgrounds costs money as well.
 Wild camping is free of course.

 - When travelling with small children, RVs and campers are ideal.
 You can stop anywhere, change diapers in style and feed the little ones.